 It is likely that disparate impact claims will target additional practices going forward.
 It might be argued, for example, that use of credit scores and eviction history have a disparate impact on some groups.

 There is, of course, no way to eliminate risk entirely and stay in business.
 But there are a couple tests you might apply to minimize risk while providing you with the information you truly need to make good decisions.
 The first is the business necessity test.
 Simply ask yourself, is there a relatively direct relationship between the practice and running a successful business?
-A good example of such a practice is use of credit scores by lenders.
-The relationship between credit scores and underwriting prospective tenants is less direct – since consideration of rent payment history is typically not part of popular credit scoring algorithms.
+A good example of such a practice is the use of credit scores by lenders.
+The relationship between credit scores and underwriting prospective tenants is less direct – since the consideration of rent payment history is typically not part of popular credit scoring algorithms.
 Certainly, there are those with poor credit that have excellent rent payment history.
 People often pay rent first.
-Ultimately, while use of credit scores poses some risk – use of credit detail – such as rental related debt (collections) and eviction judgments (reflected on the credit report) are clearly applicable.
+Ultimately, while the use of credit scores poses some risk – use of credit detail – such as rental related debt (collections) and eviction judgments (reflected on the credit report) are clearly applicable.

 Apply a simple reasonableness test.
 Is it reasonable, for example, to deny tenancy to someone who committed a violent felony 25 years ago – who was released from prison 10 years ago and has been clean ever since – and who is otherwise well qualified?
 Probably not.
 If that person is protected in some way – you are vulnerable.